 - A child.

-Until relatively recently, only married couples (or couples who were married and since separated) could use the Family Court or Federal Circuit Court to sort out arguments over property or maintenance for themselves.
+Until relatively recently, only married couples (or couples who were married and since separated) could use the courts to sort out arguments over property or maintenance for themselves.
 Property disputes between people who were, or who had been, living in a de facto relationship were required to be commenced in the state courts, since without a marriage the FL Act did not provide jurisdiction to the court to hear their disputes.

 However, property disputes between unmarried couples who had previously been in a de facto relationship may now be heard under the FL Act if the couple separated after 1 March 2009.
 These ‘de facto’ relationships include same-sex relationships.
-The new laws enable de facto couples to access the Family Court and the Federal Circuit Court for property and spousal maintenance.
+The new laws enable de facto couples to access the Federal Circuit and Family Court of Australia for property and spousal maintenance.
 Separated de facto couples can now apply for orders regarding the distribution of property or financial resources such as superannuation, partner maintenance and disputes about binding financial agreements.